Ekips-Prime-Pro/Ekips-Prime-Pro-Language/README.md

 ## Conclusion

-This guide has provided you with all the information you need to get started with programming in Spike Custom System Programming.
+This guide has provided you with all the information you need to get started with programming in Ekips Prime Pro Programming.
 If you have any questions or need further assistance, please refer to the official documentation or contact me.
-Thank you for choosing Spike Custom System Programming!
+Thank you for choosing Ekips Prime Pro Programming!
 We hope you enjoy using our programming language and look forward to seeing what you create.

 ## License